Maxine Feibelman: "Between Seventeen and Twenty"

 "Between Seventeen and Twenty", a song by Elton John with lyrics by Bernie Taupin, is the eleventh track on Elton John's 1976 album Blue Moves.
 Music historians consider the song to be inspired by how Taupin felt when he discovered that Feibelman was having an affair with the Elton John band's bass player, Kenny Passarelli.
 The title refers to the age difference between Bernie and Feibelman, because he was 20 years old when he met her, and she was 17.
-One biographer describes the song as "a thinly veiled rebuke to [Taupin's] estranged wife, Maxine, now sharing the bed of Kenny Passarelli, who was playing on this very track", particularly in the lyrics: "I wonder who's sleeping in your bed tonight / Whose head rests upon the bed / Could it be a close friend I knew so well / Who seems to be so close to you instead?"
+One biographer describes the song as "a thinly veiled rebuke to [Taupin's] estranged wife, Maxine, now sharing the bed of Kenny Passarelli, who was playing on this very track", particularly in the lyrics: "I wonder who's sleeping in your sheets tonight / Whose head rests upon the bed / Could it be a close friend I knew so well / Who seems to be so close to you instead?"